 You may have heard about the status of Social Security in the news lately, much of which was presented as bad news.
 This was initiated because the Social Security Board of Trustees released their annual report to the public on Monday, April 22, 2019.

-By Patricia L. Burris, CFP®, Vice President, Corporate & Retirement Plan Services Provided by Meld University Upcoming Event: Click here for details and to register for our next Meld University event: Financial Planning: What to Expect, Why it Matters.
-The class will be held on Tuesday, June 11th at Greystone Golf & Country Club, Founder’s Clubhouse. [...]
+By Patricia L. Burris, CFP®, Vice President, Corporate & Retirement Plan Services Provided by Meld University Upcoming Event: Click here for details and to register for our next Meld University event: Medicare Planning and Managing Healthcare Expenses in Retirement.
+The classes will be held on Tuesday, September 17th at Greystone Golf & Country Club - Founder's [...]

 We’ve identified the 4 biggest mistakes people make when planning for retirement.
 Take 2 minutes to make sure you’re avoiding these retirement planning pitfalls.